-Where, P is the pressure of the gas, V is the volume of the gas, T is the temperature at which the system is kept,measured in kelvin and K is the proportionality constant which depends on the nature of gasses contained in the system.
+Where P is the pressure of the gas, V is the volume of the gas, T is the temperature at which the system is kept, measured in Kelvin and K is the proportionality constant which depends on the nature of gases contained in the system.
 Further, K is proportional to the number of molecules in the sample, so we can write this mathematically as,

 Where N is the number of molecules in the sample and k is another constant of proportionality.
 The studies performed on k suggest that the value of k remains the same for all the gasses and is defined as the Boltzmann constant denoted as kb.

 Here we can see that,